The Effects of Domestic Violence on Divorce and Child Custody in Morris County

 Whether you are dealing with a divorce, child custody or parenting time / visitation matter, domestic violence, or any other kind of post-divorce or family law matter, our legal team has the experience, knowledge, and most importantly the compassion that you need and deserve when resolving issues so important to your parental, legal and financial future.

-To speak with a member of our family law team today in a comprehensive and confidential case assessment regarding a Restraining Order, domestic violence, divorce, or any of its related issues including child custody, child support, alimony, or the division of assets, please contact us online, or through our Morristown office at 973-718-7705.
+To speak with a member of our family law team today in a strategic planning session regarding a Restraining Order, domestic violence, divorce, or any of its related issues including child custody, child support, alimony, or the division of assets, please contact us online, or through our Morristown office at 973-710-4366.